mehatabpathan/quiz-game/README.md

 ## Deployment
 Used GitHub Pages to bring the site to life [View The Site Here](https://mehatabpathan.github.io/quiz-game/)

+### Local Development

+#### How To Fork

+To fork the depository:

+1. Log in or sign up to <https://github.com/>
+2. Go to the repository for this project https://github.com/mehatabpathan/quiz-game
+3. Click the fork button in the top right corner

+#### How To Clone

+1. Log in or sign up to <https://github.com/>
+2. Go to the repository for this project https://github.com/mehatabpathan/quiz-game
+3. Click the code button, select whether you'd like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'Git Clone' into the terminal and then paste the link you copied in step 3.
+Press Enter.

 ## Technology used
 - [HTML](https://www.w3schools.com/html/default.asp)